-Internal Revenue Code Section 1031 allows business owners to exchange their real estate for productive use in a trade or business for other like-kind investment or business-use property.
+Internal Revenue Code Section 1031 allows business owners to exchange their real estate.
+Investors can exchange business or investment-use property for a like-kind investment.
 No gain or loss will be recognized.
-Done correctly, business owners can defer their capital gains taxes, depreciation recapture taxes, and alternative minimum taxes (if applicable).
+Done correctly, business owners can defer their capital gains taxes.
+They also defer depreciation recapture taxes and alternative minimum taxes (if applicable).

 Why would a business owner want to exchange out of his or her current business-use property?

 - Find a better location to serve clients

 - Expand the number of locations (sell one location and buy multiple locations)